jpasqua/FauxVT/Instructions.md

 After printing the parts, removing supports, and doing any other cleanup/post-processing you see fit, you are ready to assemble the model.
 The steps below are for the physical assembly, but you'll need to do the wiring along the way.
 An overview of the wiring is given in a separate section, but is called out in step 8 below.

 1. All of the screws mount directly into the plastic of the model.
 You may want to run some screws into the holes a bit to make it easier to start the screws during the actual assembly process.
 Do no over-tighten.
 1. Position the *Insert* into the opening in the *Top Case*.
 Adjust the fit so that there is little to no space between the parts.
 When you're happy that it fits well, remove it and put a small amount of CA glue on the three support tabs.
 From the inside of the case, use more CA glue on the seam between the *Top Case* and the *Insert*.
+See the reference images below.
 1. Very carefully thread the flat-flex cable from the display through the *Display Retainer* and connect it to the connector on the display board.
 It is very easy to rip this cable and extremely hard to fix it.
 See the photos for proper orientation.
   * **NOTE**: At this point you should have soldered wires to the back of the display board if you are not going to use the barrel connector (see wiring notes below).
 1. Screw the display board to the back of the retainer.
 Use at least 2 screws, but preferably all 4.